-ALEKS homework assignments are due three times per week, typically on lecture days.
+ACHIEVE homework assignments are due multiple times a week, and deadlines will be posted on Canvas.
 You have multiple attempts at each homework assignment, with the highest score counting for credit.
-Three ALEKS homework assignment scores are dropped from your overall course grade.
-You can access ALEKS homework and the ebook via the Canvas course under Modules.
+Three ACHIEVE homework assignment scores are dropped from your overall course grade.
+You can access ACHIEVE homework via the Canvas course under Modules.